Udaipur Files

-Udaipur Files: Kanhaiya Lal Tailor Murder is a 2025 Indian Hindi-language crime thriller film co-directed by Bharat S. Shrinate and Jayant Sinha, co-written by Amit Jani, Bharat Singh, and Jayant Sinha, and distributed by Reliance Entertainment.
-The film stars Vijay Raaz, Rajneesh Duggal and Preeti Jhangiani, and claims to be inspired by the events surrounding the murder of Kanhaiya Lal on 28 June 2022.
+Udaipur Files: Kanhaiya Lal Tailor Murder is a 2025 Indian Hindi language propaganda film based on true story co-directed by Bharat S. Shrinate and Jayant Sinha, co-written by Amit Jani, Bharat Singh, and Jayant Sinha, and distributed by Reliance Entertainment.
+The film stars Vijay Raaz, Rajneesh Duggal and Preeti Jhangiani and is inspired by the events surrounding the murder of Kanhaiya Lal on 28 June 2022.

 Initially titled Gyanvapi Files: A Tailor's Murder Story, the film was released on 8 August 2025 to mixed reviews from critics and audiences, eventually bombing at the box office.

 Synopsis

-The film claims to be based on the murder of Kanhaiya Lal in Udaipur.
+The film is based on the murder of Kanhaiya Lal in Udaipur.
 Ishwar Singh, an intelligence officer, is assigned to investigate.
-As he digs deeper, he finds links to islamic terrorism and radical groups.
+As he digs deeper, he finds links to Islamic terrorism and radical groups.
 The story portrays that the murder was not random, but a planned act with deep connections to extremism and hidden networks.